 Other Job Postings (Jobs that are new this week are highlighted in green)

 - Defenders of Wildlife is seeking a Vice President, Land and Habitat Conservation.
-The Vice President for Land and Habitat Conservation leads Defenders’ national policy work to conserve federal and private lands vital to maintaining and recovering this nation’s biodiversity.
-The Vice President develops and oversees policy initiatives designed to protect, connect, and restore federal lands critical to imperiled species with an eye to long-term transformation of federal lands systems for biodiversity.
-Current work focuses on the National Wildlife Refuge System, National Forest System, and National System of Public Lands.
+The Vice President for Land and Habitat Conservation leads Defenders’ national policy work to conserve federal and private lands vital to maintaining and recovering our nation’s biodiversity and our policy and advocacy work addressing the intersection of energy development and siting and protection of biodiversity.
+The Vice President develops and oversees policy initiatives designed to protect, connect, and restore federal lands critical to imperiled species with an eye to long-term transformation of federal lands systems for biodiversity, and works to ensure that energy development and siting advances rather than harms the conservation of biodiversity.
+Current work focuses on the National Wildlife Refuge System, National Parks System, National Forest System, and National System of Public Lands.
 The Vice President also leads Defenders’ work to bolster and accelerate private land conservation through national-level administrative and legislative advocacy.
 These programs involve a wide range of policy, legal, advocacy communications, and scientific strategies to conserve wildlife.
-The salary range for this position is $143-158k.
-This position is open until filled.
+The salary range for this position is $170-185k.
+The position description was last revised January 2025 and will remain open until filled.

 - Western Resource Advocates is seeking a Senior Attorney.
 The Senior Attorney, Clean Energy, will represent WRA across the region in state-level administrative proceedings, as well as state and federal litigation as necessary.
 The Senior Attorney will independently manage a docket of complex regulatory litigation in multiple states, primarily before state electric utility regulatory agencies, with minimal direct oversight.
 The Senior Attorney will also identify opportunities to advance WRA’s policy goals in various regulatory proceedings and executes actions to secure those outcomes.
 The salary range for this position is $86,500-121,000.
 This position is open until filled.